bigcausallab/bigMICE/README.md

 ### Spark and sparklyr

-(Optional) Setting up an environment (run once in a new R project)
+This step is optional: you can set up an environment (run once in a new R project)
 ```r
 install.packages("renv")
 library(renv)
 renv::init()
 ```

-Installing sparklyr and spark (run once).
+Install sparklyr and spark (run once) with the following commands.
 If not using the latest version of `sparklyr`, make sure to install a compatible Spark version, and vice versa.
 For the latest sparklyr release (1.9.1), the compatible Spark version is 4.0.0.
 For sparklyr versions < 1.9.0, you will need a spark version < 4.0.0.
 ```r
 install.packages("sparklyr") # version 1.9.1
 options(timeout = 6000)